 You say that if you lie down with him, he will fall asleep after about an hour.
 That was exactly the situation with my daughter in the beginning.
-We had a music tape that was very calming -- as I recall, I had to try a number of them to find one that bored her enough.
+We had a music tape that was very calming -- as I recall, I had to try a number of them to find one that bored her enough, because she likes music and found most of them too interesting.
 She slept on a very cozy mattress on the floor, so that I could lie down with her.
 (You can also do this with your little one in a crib, but it is harder for them to relax because you can't hold them as securely for as long.
 You can also put him to sleep in your own bed, but I don't recommend it if you are moving him, or it will be hard for him to put himself back to sleep in his own bed when he awakens at night.
 If he is in your bed for the whole night, then it's fine to put him to sleep in your bed.)

 I also suggest a bedtime snack after bath for kids this age, to eliminate any possibility that your son awakens at night because he's hungry.
 If you have room for a small snack table in his room you can read a story while he drinks his milk and eats some sliced turkey, which keeps the peaceful atmosphere and doesn't disrupt the bedtime routine.